-- a persistent deterioration of earnings - the necessity of support from the shareholder - deficient means and measures as a result of the acquisition - reorganization measures that will not result in substantial profits in the foreseeable future and represent deficiencies that cannot be eliminated anytime soon - losses that can no longer be absorbed by the affiliated company alone.
+- a persistent deterioration of earnings - the necessity of support from the shareholder - deficient means and measures as a result of the acquisition - cannot be eliminated anytime soon - losses that can no longer be absorbed by the affiliated company alone.

 Impairment is not made in cases of mere start-up losses.